Azure Key Vault soft-delete overview

 - Once a secret, key, certificate, or key vault is deleted, it will remain recoverable for a configurable period of 7 to 90 calendar days.
 If no configuration is specified the default recovery period will be set to 90 days.
 This provides users with sufficient time to notice an accidental secret deletion and respond.

 - Two operations must be made to permanently delete a secret.
 First a user must delete the object, which puts it into the soft-deleted state.
 Second, a user must purge the object in the soft-deleted state.
-The purge operation requires additional access policy permissions.
 These additional protections reduce the risk of a user accidentally or maliciously deleting a secret or a key vault.

 Azure Key Vaults are tracked resources, managed by Azure Resource Manager.
 Azure Resource Manager also specifies a well-defined behavior for deletion, which requires that a successful DELETE operation must result in that resource not being accessible anymore.
 The soft-delete feature addresses the recovery of the deleted object, whether the deletion was accidental or intentional.

-In the typical scenario, a user may have inadvertently deleted a key vault or a key vault object; if that key vault or key vault object were to be recoverable for a predetermined period, the user may undo the deletion and recover their data.
+In the typical scenario, a user can have inadvertently deleted a key vault or a key vault object; if that key vault or key vault object were to be recoverable for a predetermined period, the user can undo the deletion and recover their data.

 When soft-delete is enabled, resources marked as deleted resources are retained for a specified period (90 days by default).
 The service further provides a mechanism for recovering the deleted object, essentially undoing the deletion.

 When creating a new key vault, soft-delete is on by default.
-Once soft-delete is enabled on a key vault it cannot be disabled.
+Once soft-delete is enabled on a key vault it can't be disabled.

-You cannot reuse the name of a key vault that has been soft-deleted until the retention period has passed.
+You can't reuse the name of a key vault that has been soft-deleted until the retention period has passed.

 Purge protection is an optional Key Vault behavior and is not enabled by default.
 Purge protection can only be enabled once soft-delete is enabled.
-It can be turned on via CLI or PowerShell.
 Purge protection is recommended when using keys for encryption to prevent data loss.
 Most Azure services that integrate with Azure Key Vault, such as Storage, require purge protection to prevent data loss.

-The default retention period is 90 days, but it is possible to set the retention policy interval to a value from 7 to 90 days through the Azure portal.
-Once the retention policy interval is set and saved it cannot be changed for that vault.
+The default retention period is 90 days, but it's possible to set the retention policy interval to a value from 7 to 90 days through the Azure portal.
+Once the retention policy interval is set and saved it can't be changed for that vault.

 Permanently deleting, purging, a key vault is possible via a POST operation on the proxy resource and requires special privileges.
 Generally, only the subscription owner will be able to purge a key vault.
 The POST operation triggers the immediate and irrecoverable deletion of that vault.

 - When the Azure subscription has been marked as undeletable.
-In this case, only the service may then perform the actual deletion, and does so as a scheduled process.
+In this case, only the service can then perform the actual deletion, and does so as a scheduled process.

 - When the

 --enable-purge-protectionargument is enabled on the vault itself.
-In this case, Key Vault will wait for 90 days from when the original secret object was marked for deletion to permanently delete the object.
+In this case, Key Vault will wait for 7 to 90 days from when the original secret object was marked for deletion to permanently delete the object.

 Key vault recovery